-- The Concept Paper must not exceed 4 pages in length for partial solutions, or 6 pages in length for full solutions, including graphics, figures, tables, and/or references. - The Concept Paper must be submitted in Adobe PDF format.

-- The Concept Paper must be written in English. - All pages must be formatted to fit on 8-1/2 by 11 inch paper with margins not less than one inch on every side.
+- The Concept Paper must not exceed 4 pages in length including graphics, figures, and/or tables. - The Concept Paper must be submitted in Adobe PDF format. - The Concept Paper must be written in English. - All pages must be formatted to fit on 8-1/2 by 11 inch paper with margins not less than one inch on every side.
 Single space all text and use Times New Roman typeface, a black font color, and a font size of 12 point or larger (except in figures and tables). - The ARPA-E assigned Control Number, the Lead Organization Name, and the Principal Investigator's Last Name must be prominently displayed on the upper right corner of the header of every page.
-Page numbers must be included in the footer of every page. - The first paragraph must include the Lead Organization's Name and Location, Principal Investigator's Name, Technical Category, Proposed Funding Requested (Federal and Cost Share), and Project Duration.
+Page numbers must be included in the footer of every page.